 Tell us about some of the songs you have composed?
 Does composing come easily to you?

 Composing has been a big part of my interest in music.
 I would say writing a melody was my initial need.
 Then came singing a song.
 I have written songs for children’s books, music for children’s theatre, music for songs I sang and was privileged to have other artists sing.
 It is truly a wonderful feeling having music in your heart.
 I feel very fortunate to be able to sing the melody that just came to my mind.
-Creating something out of nothing, trying to go deeper, trying to block out all the noise, and then pick up and separate whatever could be considered valuable.
+Creating something out of nothing, trying to go deeper, trying to block out all the noise, and then picking up and separating whatever could be considered valuable.
 Everyone has their path and the way they understand life.
 I understand life through music.

 What are your favourite pieces to perform and why?